moosetechnology/PetitParser/README.md

 - [Grammars provided](#grammars-provided)
 - [Packages removed during/after migration](#packages-removed-duringafter-migration)

+## History
+- Version 2.2.0 from June 2020 is working on Pharo 6.1, Pharo 7.0 and Pharo8.0
+- We are working on a version for Pharo 90 (mainly fixing some tests).

 ## About Petit Parser
 Petit Parser is a framework for building parsers.
 It was originally developed by Lukas Renggli.